Modern Slavery and Human Trafficking Act 2018 Statement

 - IC24 will ask for evidence of Policy existing as part of all formal tender processes

-- IC24 will review compliance with our policy requirements as part of the Annual Accounts process.
+- IC24 will review compliance with our policy requirements as part of the production of our Annual report and Accounts.

 Modern Slavery is one of our essential learning modules that all colleagues are expected to complete.